dcs619/dcs619.github.io/content/pages/2--about/index.md

 icon: info
 ---

+Hey there!
 I'm a professional developer, trainer, listener, and problem solver.
-I work remotely in [Greenville, SC](http://lifeingreenville.com) as a senior developer and consultant for [Kingdom First](https://kingdomfirstsolutions.com).
-I get excited about coffee, sushi, card games, spreadsheets, and the outdoors, but not always in that order.
+I work remotely in [Greenville, SC](http://lifeingreenville.com) for [Kingdom First](https://kingdomfirstsolutions.com).
+I currently manage internal systems development for our team as well as external projects with contractors.

 Want to connect, chat, or ask a question?
 My [DM's](/contact) are always open.